thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

 - Download the [LDAP sync script ADD LINK](LINK){: target="_blank"} from ThoughtSpot's community tools Github repository.
 Modify it or create your own as necessary.

-- A machine with access to your Active Directory environment.
+- A machine with access to your Active Directory or OpenLDAP environment.

 -   IP address and port of the server where your ThoughtSpot instance is running.